| Chris Brouwer |

 • 02

 Fathers and sons carry unfinished conversations that can last generations.
-Getting them to hear and see each other honestly – is one of the most underrated acts of relational and cultural change I know.
+Most of what gets passed down is passed down in what was not said.
+Getting fathers and sons to hear each other honestly is one of the most underrated acts of relational and cultural change I know.

 • 03